The Ask Guessing Game

 Getting Major Donor Asks Right Has Never Been More Important

 Individual giving as a percentage of disposable income is at a 20-year low of 1.77%.
-There is ever-increasing competition for disposable income that includes more stakeholder organizations seeking contributions, the lure of Amazon and online shopping, rising healthcare and insurance costs, inflation, high levels of credit card debt and payment costs, and student loan debt.
-13% of all Americans or 43.5 million people carrying this burden.
+There is ever-increasing competition for disposable income, with more stakeholder organizations seeking contributions.
+The lure of Amazon and online shopping, rising healthcare and insurance costs, inflation, high levels of credit card debt and payment costs, and student loan debt also contribute to this pressure.
+13% of all Americans, or 43.5 million people, carry this burden.

 Stakeholder organizations need to focus their efforts on finding, engaging, and asking for gifts from people of means to support their mission.